4rji/4rji/CCDC-Guide/Reglas de juego.md

 The whole solution is in the Kill Chain.
 If you follow the steps, you will surely find all the problems with the machine.

-Changing the SSH port can complicate things in many ways, obfuscating the other ports or making nmap scans very slow will definitely make my job harder.
+Changing the SSH port can complicate things in many ways, such as obfuscating other ports or significantly slowing down nmap scans.

-The keys are a fundamental piece in accessing any place.

 # Tasks

 Point the  DNS servers to those of Google or Cloudflare.
 (In the competition will be windows DNS)

 Update the packages and install rkhunter to look for the rootkit (I'm still working on install it).